Murder of the Romanov family: Aftermath

 On 1 October 2008, the Supreme Court of the Russian Federation ruled that Nicholas II and his family were victims of political repression and rehabilitated them.
 The rehabilitation was denounced by the Communist Party of the Russian Federation, vowing the decision will "sooner or later be corrected".

 On Thursday, 26 August 2010, a Russian court ordered prosecutors to reopen an investigation into the murder of Tsar Nicholas II and his family, although the Bolsheviks believed to have shot them in 1918 had died long before.
 The Russian Prosecutor General's main investigative unit said it had formally closed a criminal investigation into the killing of Nicholas because too much time had elapsed since the crime and because those responsible had died.
 However, Moscow's Basmanny Court ordered the re-opening of the case, saying that a Supreme Court ruling blaming the state for the killings made the deaths of the actual gunmen irrelevant, according to a lawyer for the Tsar's relatives and local news agencies.

 In late 2015, at the insistence by the Russian Orthodox Church, Russian investigators exhumed the bodies of Nicholas II and his wife, Alexandra, for additional DNA testing, which confirmed that the bones were of the couple.

 A survey conducted by the Russian Public Opinion Research Center on 11 July 2018 revealed that 57% of Russians "believe that the execution of the Royal family is a heinous unjustified crime", while 29% said "the last Russian emperor paid too high a price for his mistakes".
 Among those aged between 18 and 24, 46% believe that Nicholas II had to be punished for his mistakes.
 Only 3% of Russians "were certain that the Royal family's execution was the public's just retribution for the emperor's blunders".
 On the centenary of the murders, over 100,000 pilgrims took part in a procession led by Patriarch Kirill in Yekaterinburg, marching from the city center where the Romanovs were murdered to a monastery in Ganina Yama.
 There is a widespread legend that the remains of the Romanovs were completely destroyed at the Ganina Yama during the ritual murder and a profitable pilgrimage business developed there.
 Therefore, the found remains of the martyrs, as well as the place of their burial in the Porosyonkov Log, are ignored.
-On the eve of the centennial, the Russian government announced that its new probe had confirmed once again that the bodies were the Romanovs’.
-The state also remained aloof from the celebration, as President Vladimir Putin considers Nicholas II a weak ruler.
+On the eve of the centennial, the Russian government announced that its new probe had confirmed once again that the bodies were the Romanovs'.
+The state also remained aloof from the commemoration, as President Vladimir Putin considers Nicholas II a weak ruler.